alexbrotea/Numerical-Music/README.md

 ### apply_reverb.m
 This function adds reverb to an audio signal.
 It makes the sound feel like it was recorded in a big room or concert hall.
 ### create_instruments.m
 This function builds a collection of digital instruments, each with its own sound and behavior.
-Think of it as a 'library' of instruments you can use in your musical compositions.
+Think of it as a library of instruments you can use in your musical compositions.
 ### create_sound.m
 This one actually generates sound based on a given musical pattern.
 It’s one of the core parts of the project: combining instruments, durations, and pitches to make melodies.
 ### low_pass.m